coldfix/udiskie/README.rst

 - `Source Code`_ is hosted on github.
 - `Latest Release`_ is available for download on PyPI.
 - `Issue Tracker`_ is the right place to report any issues you encounter, ask general questions or suggest new features.
-There is also a public `Mailing List`_ if you prefer email.
+(Or you can send me an email.)

 .. _Wiki: https://github.com/coldfix/udiskie/wiki